Do you want to capture stunning street photos in New York City? That’s what this article is all about.

 2. Put yourself in the middle of the commotion

 Busy street corners are amazing, they’re beautiful, and they’re great for street photography.
 Head to a corner, pick a spot, and suddenly people will start coming at you from every direction.
-They’ll start intersecting and interacting with each other.
+They’ll intersect and interact with each other.

 It’s like what Jane Jacobs referred to as a ballet: